nroduit/weasis-pacs-connector/README.md

 * http://localhost:8080/weasis-pacs-connector/viewer?patientID=97026728&embedManifest
   => embedManifest parameter will embed the manifest into the jnlp (in this case building manifest is executed before starting Weasis and the images can be always displayed via the jnlp file)

-Note: It is allowed to have multiple UIDs for patient, study, series and instance.
+Note: It is allowed to have multiple UIDs for patient, study, series and instance but within the same level.
 The [configuration file](src/main/resources/weasis-connector-default.properties) enables to set which ID is allowed and if a combination of UIDs is required.
 When using a combination of UIDs, the order is not relevant.

 ### Getting the xml manifest ###